Sauceke/LoveMachine/doc/README.md

   * Off: vibrators will not engage
 * **Update Frequency (per second):** How often to send commands to vibrators.
 Too often might DoS your vibrator, too scarcely will feel erratic.
 * **Vibration With Animation:** If enabled, vibration intensity will oscillate up and down in sync with the action.
 If disabled, the intensity will depend on how fast you go, but it will otherwise stay the same.
+* **Vibration Intensity Range:** If Vibration With Animation is enabled, vibration intensity will oscillate between these two values.

 ## Contributors